Select therapeutic use:

-Maintenance treatment of opioid dependence, as part of a complete treatment plan to include counseling and psychosocial support.
+Treatment of opioid dependence, as part of a complete treatment plan including counseling and psychosocial support.

 Opioid (partial agonist-antagonist) + opioid antagonist.